f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab03.rst

    to view and modify HTTP traffic flowing to/from the service.
 Additional iRules are not required here so leave this :red:`empty`.

--  Click :guilabel:`Save`.
+-  Click :red:`Save`.

 Inline layer 3 service
 ~~~~~~~~~~~~~~~~~~~~~~

--  Click on :guilabel:`Add Service`.
+-  Click on :red:`Add Service`.

--  Select the :guilabel:`Generic Inline Layer 3`
+-  Select the :red:`Generic Inline Layer 3`
-   service from the catalog and click :guilabel:`Add`, or simply double-click
+   service from the catalog and click :red:`Add`, or simply double-click
    it.

 -  **Name** - enter a unique name to this service (example ":red:`IPS`").